Liu Shifu

 Liu Shifu (劉師復 (Liu Shih-fu, Lau Si Fuk); born Liu Shaobin; 27 June 1884 – 27 March 1915) also known as Sifu, was a Chinese assassin and politician.
 He was an Esperantist and an influential figure in the Chinese revolutionary movement in the early twentieth century, and in the Chinese anarchist movement in particular.
-He was a key figure in the movement, particularly in Kwangtung province, and one of the most important organizers in the Chinese anarchist tradition.
+He was a key figure in the movement, particularly in Guangdong province, and one of the most important organizers in the Chinese anarchist tradition.
 He is sometimes considered as the Pierre-Joseph Proudhon of China.

 Early years

 Liu Shaobin was born on 27 June 1884, to a prosperous family in Xiangshan County, Guangdong.
 His father, Liu Biancheng was a local official and engaged in business ventures.
 Normally educated as a child while along with other teenagers being shocked by the result of the First Sino-Japanese War in that era, he earned the top place in the local examinations of Guangdong in 1898.
 The next year, Liu, due to his disappointment in Chinese politics, failed the provincial examination in Guangzhou on purpose, which greatly astonished his father.
 Liu disliked his formal education, and thought China needed to reform.

 After failing the test, Liu undertook his first reform activities by helping a reading group to study books and magazines for the new knowledge and organizing a public speaking society.
 His cousin, Liu Yuehang joined him in these activities.
 They also set up a branch of their reading group in Macau, where Shifu met Zheng Guangong, one of the most radical Chinese thinkers in that era, and started a girls' school in Xiangshan.
 Alongside these reform activities Liu maintained a quest for knowledge to meet his country's needs, and for a viewpoint, some broader sense of how China ought to be transformed.

 These thoughts on the reform of a country led him into fields for which he had little aptitude and little genuine interest, and he studied the fields of traditional mathematics equivalent to algebra and trigonometry.
 He also read widely in the works of the heterodox thinkers of the Hundred Schools of Thought.

 In 1902, he traveled to Japan to pursue western studies.
 In Japan, he investigated radical politics and joined Sun Yat-Sen's Revolutionary Alliance.
 As a teenager, he changed his name to Liu Sifu (Sifu literally means "thinking of restoration of the Han people") for the first time.